Copyright © 2014 Dr Alex Fowke. All Rights Reserved.

 Motivational Interviewing (MI) was developed in the 1980s by two Clinical Psychologists,

-for strengthening a person's own motivation and commitment to change" (from Helping People Change,
+style for strengthening a person's own motivation and commitment to change" (from Helping People

-that MI can be an effective strategy in supporting people and help them change different types
+suggesting that MI can be an effective strategy in supporting people and help them change

 Making a commitment to engage in behavioural change is a difficult step to take, and it's understandable that clients sometimes struggle to make the changes that may be required in order to develop a life worth living.
 This might be because some unhelpful behavioural patterns are long-standing and familiar; it might be because it's hard to find a reason to change in the first place.
 Alternatively, change may simply seem to be too difficult or painful.